tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 ### Introducing the `dataJSON` field

 You can now request `dataJSON` for the entire data object as a single query key.
-This is great for more tedius queries like theme files where including each item in the result is cumbersome.
+This is great for more tedious queries like theme files where including each item in the result is cumbersome.

 > Note there is no typescript help for this feature for now